New home, new start: the checklist for your interior

 Hall & corridors

-The hall is the first thing you see when you enter and the last thing before you leave.
-Often forgotten, but here you can create a lot of atmosphere with little effort.
+The hallway is the first thing you see when you enter and the last thing you see before you leave.
+Often overlooked, but here you can create a great atmosphere with minimal effort.

 -